Twcd/IPABan/README.md

 ## Features
 * Detecting attempt and ban IP for 2 hours
+* Automaticly banning IP who reported as "hacker" using Abuse IPDB database at the first connection.
+*
 ## Information
 At this point we cannot configure the app without coding (ex.
 Change how many attemp before ban ...)

 ## Coming soon
 * Banning permantly IP after multiple ban.
-* Automaticly banning IP who reported as "hacker" using Abuse IPDB database.
 * Report when an ip got ban to Abuse IPDB database

 ## Installation